 KAPOORS ON THE ROAD

 We were able to change our flight home from Istanbul, to four connecting flights leaving from Mumbai.
 This gave us a chance to visit two of our extended families that live in there.
-We took a taxi from the airport to the home of Anil’s sister’s daughter and her family and spent a lovely afternoon catching up on the past five years since our previous visit.
-Their son and daughter have grown up so dramatically, if we hadn’t seen photos of them over the years, I don’t think we’d recognize them at all.
+We took a taxi from the airport to the home of Anil’s sister’s daughter and her family, and spent a lovely afternoon catching up on the past five years since our previous visit.
+Their son and daughter have grown up so dramatically, if we hadn’t seen photos of them over the years, I don’t think we’d have recognized them at all.

 The family had moved into a new apartment a short distance from where we’d visited them many times in the past.
 We were comfortable making our way from their new home in Bandra, over the SeaLink to Worli where we were staying with Anil’s oldest cousin and his wife.
 We had a lovely afternoon with Kajal and Deven and their children and then set off early that Sunday evening, hoping to avoid the traffic after dark.
 However we still got snarled in traffic and we inched our way through streets almost unrecognizable, now that some many new skyscrapers have been erected.

 To make matters worse, construction is underway for a metro to take passengers all the way from the airport to the tip of the Mumbai peninsula where the famous Taj Hotel stands.
 It will be terrific once it is completed, but will most likely only used by the middle-class workers.
 Still, it will take the pressure off the commuter trains and hopefully fewer upper class people will choose to drive into the heart of the city for work.